 Initially, the state of a floor agent contains its floor number and a list of all lift agents.
 The state is encoded as tuple {N, Lifts} where N is the floor number and Lifts is the list of lift agents.

-Once you have the basic logic working, extend the state of the floor agent to include lights on the buttons and accept arrival messages to know when the button lights should be turned off.
+Extra credit: once you have the basic logic working, extend the state of the floor agent to include lights on the buttons and to accept arrival messages to know when the button lights should be turned off.